Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - To resolve this problem, you can use the zoom out gesture or shortcut, or change the resolution of your display.

-- If you want to see some more detailed Mac guides, visit our dedicated Mac category.
+- If you want to see some more detailed Mac guides, we have a dedicated Mac category you can visit.

 What can I do if my Mac screen is zoomed in?

 If your MacBook screen is zoomed in, you can fix it by using the zoom out gesture like this:

 - Press and hold the Control key.